ericchaves/dg/README.md

 #### once

-The `once` generator reads all values from a specified column in a source table and outputs one value at a time, ensuring that each value is used only once.
-This generator is useful when you need to assign unique values from a predefined set without repetition.
+The `once` generator reads values from a specified column in a source table and assigns them to rows in the target table, matching values based on a specified column in the target table, like the `match` generator, but ensuring that each value is used only once.

+This generator is useful when you need to assign unique values from a predefined set without repetition, while maintaining a relationship with another column.

 **Example** YAML configuration: